 Apollo, God of light, crowns someone with a laurel wreath as an honorable gesture.

 Jesus Christ was crucified while wearing a crown of thorns.
 This is what the Romans gave him.
 God was ok with it because it made him humble.

-You see they were crucifying people around that time.
+You see, they were crucifying people around that time.
 Who was doing it?
 It was the Romans.
 To be able to twist everything around the way they did is unfathomable.

 5. Dionysus, God of Wine against turning water into wine

-Jesus Christ on the other hand decided to turn water into wine for his first big miracle.
-On top of that in another miracle Jesus walked on water to the astonishment of his disciples.
+On the other hand, Jesus Christ decided to turn water into wine for his first big miracle.
+On top of that, in another miracle, Jesus walked on water to the astonishment of his disciples.

 Who do you want to follow, a Greek God who showed everyone how to make wine or a God who could turn water into wine?

-The son of God obviously had to show superior wine making ability to outclass a Greek God but this is over the top.
+The son of God obviously had to show superior winemaking ability to outclass a Greek God, but this is over the top.